 The STaC framework was developed during the DARPA Coordinators program.
-In the first two years, DARPA ran competitive evaluations on simulated scenarios, and CSC, the underlying system behind the STaC framework, won such evaluations by considerable margins against two competing approaches: an MDP-based approach [11] and an STN framework [14].
+In the first two years, DARPA ran competitive evaluations on simulated scenarios, and CSC (Criticality-Sensitive Coordination), the underlying system behind the STaC framework, won such evaluations by considerable margins against two competing approaches based on Markov-Decision-Processes (MDPs) (Musliner et al. 2006) and Simple Temporal Networks (STNs) (Smith et al. 2007).

-The MDP-based [11] approach addressed the infeasibility of reasoning over the joint state space by setting the circumstance set to a subset of local state space that is reachable from the current local state, unrolling the state space by doing a greedy estimation of boundary values.
+The MDP-based (Musliner et al. 2006) approach addressed the infeasibility of reasoning over the joint state space by setting the circumstance set to a subset of local state space that is reachable from the current local state, unrolling the state space by doing a greedy estimation of boundary values.
 It biased its local reward function on the commitments made by the agents during execution.
 However, such approximations lose critical information, exploring state spaces that are far from good distributed solutions.

-The STN framework [14] addressed temporal uncertainty by using a time interval (instead of a point) as the circumstance that denoted feasible start times for a method to be executed.
+The STN framework (Smith et al. 2007) addressed temporal uncertainty by using a time interval (instead of a point)

+as the circumstance that denoted feasible start times for a method to be executed.
 The system used constraint propagation to update the start intervals of the agents' activities during execution.
 A policy modification phase was triggered if execution was forced outside the given set of intervals.
 One of the problems of this approach is that agents tried to maintain consistency and optimize their local schedules, losing information that was needed to timely trigger policy modifications for their schedules.

-We encoded scenarios of the field exercise as planning problems using PDDL [5].
+We encoded scenarios of the field exercise as planning problems using PDDL (Planning Domain Definition Language) (Fox and Long 2006).
 The motivation was to identify to the extent to which current automated planning technology can address complex distributed, resource-driven, and uncertain domains.
 Unfortunately, this proved to be extremely difficult for state-of-the-art planning systems.
-From the set of planning systems tried, only LPG-TD [6], and SGPLAN [4] solved a few simplified problems, after uncertainty, dynamism, non-determinism, resource-metrics, partial observability and deadlines were removed.
+From the set of planning systems tried, only LPG-TD (Gerevini et al. 2005), and SGPLAN (Chen, Wah, and Hsu 2006) solved a few simplified problems, after uncertainty, dynamism, non-determinism, resource-metrics, partial observability and deadlines were removed.
 Planners were unable to scale to more than 5 sites.
 LPG-TD produced solutions more efficiently but less optimally.

-In general, mixed-initiative approaches where humans and soft-ware collaborate can often produce better solutions for complex problems.
+In general, mixed-initiative approaches where humans and software collaborate can often produce better solutions for complex problems.
 Mixed-initiative planning systems have been developed where users and software interact to construct plans.
-Users manipulate plan activities by removing or adding them during execution while minimizing the changes from a reference schedule [1, 8, 12].
-However, most of these systems are centralized, so humans and systems are fully aware of the entire plan, and of the consequences of updating it.
+Users manipulate plan activities by removing or adding them during execution while minimizing the changes from a reference schedule (Ai-Chang et al. 2004; Hayes, Larson, and Ravinder 2005; Myers et al. 2003).
+Most of these systems are centralized, so humans and systems are fully aware of the entire plan, and of the consequences of updating it.
 In our scenario, agents (including humans) have subjective views of the world, and any decision may trigger many unknown global effects.

 Multi-agent systems for disaster domains have been studied in the context of adjustable autonomy.
 The idea is to improve limited human situational awareness that reduces human effectiveness in directing agent teams by providing the flexibility to allow for multiple strategies to be applied.
-A software prototype, DEFACTO, was presented and tested on a simulated environment under some simplifications (e.g., no bandwidth limitations, reliable communications, omnipresence) [13].
-Our work also recognizes the importance of flexible frameworks to allow better human-agent interactions.
-The test-bed presented in this paper does not make any major simplifications, being a first step toward creating multi-agent systems for real-world problems.
+A software prototype, DEFACTO, was presented and tested on a simulated environment under some simplifications (e.g., no bandwidth limitations, reliable communications, omnipresence) (Schurr et al. 2005).